bigcommerce-edu/assets-makeswift-core/README.md

-# Makeswift Essentials Code Assets
+# Makeswift Core Code Assets

-The code snippets in this package are assets for the BigCommerce Makeswift Essentials training course.
+The code snippets in this package are assets for the BigCommerce Makeswift Core training course.

 ## Example Image Sources